-The holidays are a great time for traveling to visit and friends.
+The holidays are a great time for traveling to visit family and friends.
 If you’re a senior, there are special considerations to take into account during holiday travel.
 You want to make sure you manage things like your medication, if you’re on medication, and dietary restrictions even on vacation.
 You should also take advantage of any discounts you have, as this could save you money.
 Pack light when it comes to gifts to avoid straining yourself.
 With a little preparation, you can enjoy holiday travel as a senior.

 StepsMethod 1Method 1 of 3:Making Arrangements

 1Choose the right time of day for travel.
 If you’re older, you may not be able to stay awake for late nights or get up very early in the morning.
-Choose travel times that for your energy level to assure a safe trip.XMid-morning or afternoon departure times may work best if you’re a senior.
+Choose travel times that work for your energy level to assure a safe trip.XMid-morning or afternoon departure times may work best if you’re a senior.
 If you’re driving yourself, plan to drive around this time of day.
 If you’re taking a plane, bus, train, or other mode of transportation, look for departure times around this timeframe.

 2Opt for non-stop flights when possible.
 As a senior, you may want to limit how often you move around while traveling.
 One way to do this is to look for non-stop flights.
 Layovers can cause extra strain from moving your bags and getting on and off an airplane multiple times.XIf you have to have a layover, minimize the amount of layovers and look for shorter layovers when possible.